-The Langholm Moor Demonstration Project was launched in September 2007 and work started in early 2008.
-The ten-year project aims to reconcile grouse moor and raptor interests with the core objective of re-establishing Langholm Moor as a driven grouse moor while maintaining a viable population of hen harriers.
+The Langholm Moor Demonstration Project was launched in September 2007 and work started in early 2008, running until 2018.
+The ten-year project aimed to reconcile grouse moor and raptor interests with the core objective of re-establishing Langholm Moor as a driven grouse moor while maintaining a viable population of hen harriers.

-The new project has re-started intensive grouse moor management with a team of five keepers, under head keeper, Simon Lester.
-In addition to predator control, heather burning and use of medicated grit to control strongyle worms, diversionary food is being given to all breeding hen harriers to help reduce predation on red grouse.
-A team of ecologists counts the numbers of harriers, grouse, waders, other birds, small mammals and predators.
+The new project restarted intensive grouse moor management with a team of five keepers, under head keeper, Simon Lester.
+In addition to predator control, heather burning and use of medicated grit to control strongyle worms, diversionary food was given to all breeding hen harriers to help reduce predation on red grouse.
+A team of ecologists counted the numbers of harriers, grouse, waders, other birds, small mammals and predators.

 Paul Wheelhouse MSP visits Langholm Moor in September 2013

-Red grouse have been counted within the same 10 50-hectare areas in spring and July/early August since 1992 and this will continue throughout the project.
-In addition, we also survey grouse along 35 kilometres of transects running across the heather ground.
-From a low in 2003, the grouse at Langholm have shown several years of gradual increase, although they still remain at low numbers.
+Red grouse have been counted within the same ten 50-hectare areas in spring and July/early August since 1992 and this continued throughout the project.
+In addition, we also surveyed grouse along 35 kilometres of transects running across the heather ground.

-The Langholm Moor Demonstration Project is a partnership between the Game & Wildlife Conservation Trust, Scottish Natural Heritage, Buccleuch Estates, RSPB and Natural England.
+The Langholm Moor Demonstration Project was a partnership between the Game & Wildlife Conservation Trust, Scottish Natural Heritage, Buccleuch Estates, RSPB and Natural England.
 For more information about the project, visit www.langholmproject.com.